Solar Panels

 Assembly Instructions:

-1. Lasercut the panel frames from the plywood, using the sol-panel-frame .svg file located in the Gitlab repository.
+1. Lasercut the panel frames from 3mm plywood, using the panel-backing-3.0.svg file located in the Gitlab repository.
+You should have the parts shown here.
+Parts Layout

-2. Now take your XT30 connector and connect it to one of the XT30 patch cables, to protect the connector from getting glue on it.
-The connector has little pins on the bottom in addition to the larger electrical "feet" that fit into the back of the solar panel frame.
-Place a zip tie through the frame as shown.
-Zip Tie in Frame
+2. Now take your two different XT30 connectors and connect each of them to one of your XT30 patch cables, to protect the connector from getting glue on it while we work with it.
+The connectors have little pins on the bottom in addition to the larger electrical "legs" that fit into the back of the solar panel frame.
+Be sure to place them on the opposite side of the solar panel back plate, the side without the inscribed text.
+For each connector place a zip tie through the frame as shown, but don't tighten it yet.
+Make sure the zip tie "gate" is on the same side as the connectors, flush with the solar panel back plate.
+Parts Layout

-7. Once the connector is soldered on, test it by plugging it into a volt meter and holding the panel to the light, or by plugging it into a PwtS motor and giving it full sun.
+8. Test your panel by plugging it into a motor and giving it full sun.
+Add another panel to make sure the male connector works (it should go faster with two panels than with only one).
 Once you are sure the soldered connections are working as they should, cover them with hot glue.
-Your panel should be all set!
-Finished planel hot glued.
+Your panel should be ready to go!
+Parts Layout

 Thanks to Jørgen Tietze of Vejle Library for the (great!) idea of using a zip tie to anchor the connector.